Burberry Group plc – Annual report – 2 April 2022

 Our approach to scenario analysis

 Our scenario analysis incorporates the Group’s financial forecasts, operational footprint, supply chain information and environmental data, to create a digital twin representation of the business.
-The product portfolio and value chain were modelled using historical data.
+The product portfolio is modelled based on our updated strategy, with the Group’s value chain being modelled using historical data.
 This information is combined with industry reference scenarios on climate emission pathways, including assessments by the Intergovernmental Panel on Climate Change and International Energy Agency, to consider the potential impact of physical and transition risks on the Group.

-In addition, we have considered the risks that a market shock caused by transition to a low carbon economy will impact the Group’s cost of debt, and that low carbon innovations will devalue the Group’s technology.
+In addition, we have considered the risk that a market shock caused by transition to a low-carbon economy would impact the Group’s cost of debt, and how low-carbon innovations would devalue the Group’s technology.
 We have concluded that these risks are not significant at this time due to the Group’s strong net cash position, focus on renewable energy consumption and absence of carbon intensive machinery.
 We will continue to monitor and report on these risks.

-We have defined our time horizons as short term (five years), medium term (five-20 years) and long term (> 20 years).
+We have defined our time horizons as short term (five years), medium term (five to 20 years) and long term (more than 20 years).
 The time horizon used for our detailed scenario analysis is a short-term outlook of five years, during which we can influence decisions through strategy, capital allocation, costs and revenues.
 Typically, three years is used for our financial and operational planning, as this is sufficient to cover almost all approved capital expenditure projects, and most current business development projects will be completed in the three-year period.
+Our viability assessment is also aligned to this time period, with ongoing concern typically considered over 18 months.
 We have extended the period to five years using a growth assumption, which more closely aligns with our expected asset lifetimes, and strategic plans.
-Beyond five years, there is significant uncertainty around the impact of climate-related risks as this is dependent on the pace and effectiveness of the global transition to a lower carbon economy.
-Whilst our detailed analysis covers a five-year time horizon, we have performed a high-level review of how Burberry may be impacted by climate change in the medium and long term.
+Beyond five years, there is less certainty around the impact of climate-related risks as this is dependent on the pace and effectiveness of the global transition to a lower-carbon economy.

 Each physical and transition risk was modelled independently due to the complexity and uncertainty associated with measuring the interconnectivity of risks and how they influence each other.
-Planned future mitigating actions, including those to deliver our Climate Positive by 2040 ambition, have not been taken into consideration in the scenario analysis.
+Planned future mitigating actions, including those to deliver our ambition to be Climate Positive by 2040, have not been taken into consideration in the scenario analysis.

 Scenario analysis results

 Beyond a five-year time horizon, the level of uncertainty increases.
-Transition risks are expected to be the most impactful in the short to medium term, continuing the trends which our five-year scenario analysis has identified.
-Physical risks are expected to become most impactful in the long term, with the size of the impact dependent on the success of global initiatives to limit the impact of climate change.
+Transition risks are expected to be the most impactful in the short to medium term, continuing the trends our five-year scenario analysis have identified.
+Physical risks are expected to become most impactful in the long term, with the size of the impact dependent on the success of global initiatives to limit the repercussions of climate change.
 These long-term physical risks may disrupt our supply chain and create operational challenges.
-Our commitment to more sustainable, low impact materials, and our partnerships focussed on regenerative agriculture are key to limiting this impact.
-We will remain agile, and continue to monitor this risk, informed by the latest scientific understanding of climate change.
+Our commitment to more sustainable, low-impact materials and our partnerships focused on innovation are key to limiting this impact.
+We will remain agile and continue to monitor this risk, informed by the latest scientific understanding of climate change.

-Climate change has been identified as a principal risk to Burberry (see page 127), which has the potential to impact our business in the short, medium and long term as detailed above.
+Climate change has been identified as a principal risk to Burberry see page 95 and has the potential to impact our business in the short, medium and long term as detailed on page 99.

-The overarching approach to identify climate-related risks is the same for all principal risks and is described on pages 107 to 145.
-Additionally, for climate-related risks, we have undertaken qualitative scenario analysis since FY2018/19 and a quantitative scenario analysis since FY2019/20 to support our identification and understanding of such risks.
+The overarching approach to identifying climate-related risks is the same as for all principal risks and is described on page 97.
+Additionally for climate-related risks, we have undertaken qualitative scenario analysis since FY 2018/19 and a quantitative scenario analysis since FY 2019/20 to support our identification and understanding of such risks.

-For each principal risk we have a risk management framework detailing the controls in place and those responsible for managing both the overall risk and the relevant mitigating controls.
+For each principal risk we have a risk management framework detailing the controls in place and those responsible for managing the overall risk and the relevant mitigating controls.
 We monitor risks throughout the year to identify changes in principal risk profiles.
-Management of climate-related risks is distributed throughout the organisation depending on where the risk resides.
-For example, climate-related risks in relation to raw materials in the supply chain are managed by our sourcing team responsible for buying commodities.
+Management of climate-related risks is distributed throughout the organisation, depending on where the risk resides.
+For example, climate-related risks in relation to raw materials in the supply chain are managed by our Sourcing team responsible for buying commodities.

-The cross-functional TCFD working group has defined the risk management methodology and approach for identifying and assessing climate-related risks and mitigating controls.
-Using scenario analysis, we have quantified climate-related risks to Burberry and evaluated their size and scope.
-This has supported the working group in prioritising such risks and assessing the resilience of our business strategy to potential climate change impacts.
+The cross-functional TCFD working group defined the risk management methodology and approach for identifying and assessing climate-related risks and mitigating controls.
+Using scenario analysis, the working group quantified climate-related risks to Burberry and evaluated their size and scope.
+This supported the working group in prioritising risks and assessing the resilience of our business strategy to potential climate-change impacts.

 Metrics and targets

 We have a number of metrics and targets in place to monitor and manage the most significant risks and opportunities arising from climate change.
-These are outlined in the table below and are explicitly linked to the risks and opportunities modelled as part of the scenario analysis.
+These are outlined in the tables on pages 105 to 109 and are linked to the risks modelled as part of the scenario analysis and the opportunities identified by the Group.

-Our climate targets cover absolute energy use, GHG emissions reductions and renewable energy procurement across scopes 1, 2 and 3.
-PwC provide independent limited assurance over selected KPIs as part of our Responsibility Strategy, as well as key metrics reported in our GHG table.
-KPIs assured by PwC are denoted with a ^ throughout this Annual Report.
+Our climate-related metrics and targets cover renewable energy procurement and GHG emissions reductions across scopes 1, 2 and 3.
+Burberry has appointed PricewaterhouseCoopers LLP (PwC) to provide independent limited assurance over selected KPIs as part of our Responsibility strategy, as well as key metrics reported in our GHG table.
+KPIs subject to assurance by PwC are denoted with a ^ throughout this Annual Report.

-Two of our GHG emissions reduction targets are recognised as science-based:
+Our GHG emissions reduction targets are approved as science based by the SBTi:

-In addition, we have a number of internal targets to achieve our Climate Positive and Net Zero Roadmap with accountability sitting with key Executive Committee members.
+In addition, we have a number of internal targets to achieve our Climate Positive and Net-Zero Roadmap with accountability sitting with relevant Executive Committee members.
 Looking ahead, we are committed to reviewing and refining these internal targets as required.
-We will also further develop our climate-related metrics and monitoring to ensure improved risk management and accountability.

 Reporting